-Trad & Emer Ens, Jazz Ensemble IV (Jazz Band)

-Course Code: 05105G1004 1 Credit

-Audition Required Course Fee: \$100
+Trad & Emer Ens, Jazz Ensemble IV (Jazz Band) Course Code: 05105G1004 1 Credit Audition Required Course Fee: \$100 This source surrently energies as a jazz real encomple.
+Subject matter includes study and performance

 This course currently operates as a jazz-rock ensemble.
 Subject matter includes study and performance of both traditional and current forms of America's only native art form.
 Participation is by audition, and membership consists of grades 10-12.
 This course will satisfy the State of Alabama requirement for a fine art elective.